 Those wishing to nominate are required to make an appointment with the Returning Officer, Gavin Cotterell who is representing the City of Subiaco.
-The nomination period will open from Thursday 7 September 2017 and will close at 4pm Thursday 14 September 2017.
+The nomination period opened Thursday 7 September 2017 and closed at 4pm Thursday 14 September 2017.
 The Returning Officer can be contacted by mobile phone on

 0404 02 7191 or via email at firstname.lastname@example.org

 Nominations are to be finalised and lodged in person with the city’s Returning Officer, who is responsible for the local government elections once the nomination period opens.
 An effective nomination consists of:

 - a completed nomination form